There are several kinds of disputes that arise

 notice and move out.
 It is important to note that the law

-A landlord may not take the tenant's property, lock them out, or
+A landlord may not take your property, lock you out, or "freeze you

 out" by shutting off utilities.
 One of the ways that mane of these